 Victoria Ayoedji from The Petchey Academy, London, graduated the Career Ready programme in 2017.
-Now a student at the University of Cambridge, Victoria explains why her time on the programme was so important to her confidence, experience and professional development.
+Now a graduate of the University of Cambridge, Victoria explains why her time on the programme was so important to her confidence, experience and professional development.

-During the Career Ready programme, I was fortunate enough to be mentored by Phoebe, a lawyer at Clifford Chance.
+When I joined Career Ready, I was fortunate enough to be mentored by Phoebe, a Lawyer at Clifford Chance.
+Phoebe was amazing.
 Through our meetings at her office in Canary Wharf, I was able to get valuable insight into the corporate sector and workplace in general.
-Phoebe helped me successfully apply to work experience at Deloitte, where I took part in their ASPIRE programme.
+Phoebe also helped me successfully apply to work experience at Deloitte, where I took part in their ASPIRE programme.
 I didn’t think much of it at the time, as I was only Year 12, but in hindsight having work experience at Deloitte was a big deal, and a great booster for my CV at the time.
 My experience at the firm taught me a lot about the working world and about myself too.